Stories from Naoh’ra Rabntah

 One of the compromised safety lines failed.
 The cab swung sideways, beams shuddering as it tipped.

 “Lower frame’s going!”
-Wade was already on it.
+Wood was already on it.
 “We’re losing window!”

 Rubble tore through the shaft in harsh bursts.
-Jim gasped—a raw, guttural sound—as he reached the platform.
-Tyler planted and shoved him over the edge.
+Jim gasped.
+Jackson planted and shoved him over the edge.

 Just as Jim cleared the threshold, the last support line snapped.
 The cab plunged, dragging scaffolding and beams behind it.
 The casing convulsed with the impact, sending a tidal wave of debris below.